Software brands, software factories.

 Specs are issued, vendors are selected and code is produced.
 It is shipped from the factory to the vendor in a container and ingested into the tech brands infrastructure through the most heavy duty security and feature analysis the world has seem.
 It makes Mythos look like a JavaScript version of Eliza.

-The ingestion approves the image, the containers are loaded and moved into production.
+The ingestion approves the image, the containers are loaded and moved into production where they are continuously monitored against microsecond precision SLA agreements.